LaSalle, Quebec: Geography

 LaSalle is bounded by five adjacent municipalities and boroughs, these being Lachine towards the west, Verdun and the Sud-Ouest neighbourhood of Ville-Émard to the north-east, and Montreal West and the neighbourhood of Notre-Dame-de-Grâce within the borough of Côte-des-Neiges–Notre-Dame-de-Grâce towards the north, the latter two being divided by Autoroute 20 as well as the Lachine Canal.
 To its south and east lies the shore of the Saint Lawrence River, specifically a portion of the river known as the Lachine Rapids.

 Government

 Federal and provincial elections

 Federally, the western part of the borough is located in Dorval—Lachine—LaSalle and the eastern part in LaSalle—Émard—Verdun.
-They are represented by Anju Dhillon and David Lametti of the Liberal Party of Canada.
+They are represented by Anju Dhillon and Claude Guay of the Liberal Party of Canada.

 Provincially, the entire borough is within the electoral district of Marguerite-Bourgeoys represented by Fred Beauchemin of the Quebec Liberal Party.